glytching/dragoman/docs/technology-list.md

 Dragoman uses [The Mongo Rx Java Driver](https://github.com/mongodb/mongo-java-driver-rx) to talk to MongoDB.

 Dragoman uses [flapdoodle](https://github.com/flapdoodle-oss/de.flapdoodle.embed.mongo) to create an embedded instance of MongoDB.
+This is used when running in `embedded` mode and for creating an in-process MongoDB instance in test cases.

 #### [Vert.x](http://vertx.io/)